Registrations Explained

 When Are the New 2025 Number Plates Released?

-- ‘75’ plate: Released on 1 September 2025.
-Used for vehicles registered from September 2025 to February 2026.
+- ‘75’ plate: Released on 1 September 2025 and used from September 2025 to February 2026.

 Understanding the UK Plate Format